 Another well-known artist represented in the collection, is the founder of Egypt Exploration Fund, Amelia Edwards herself.
 Although a crucial character in the history of UK Egyptology, today only one of her watercolours, entitled Arab tombs near Siout, is held in the Society’s archive (many more can be found at Somerville College, Oxford and a collection of her artwork is also stored at the Griffith Institute, Oxford).

 ART.212, Arab tombs near Siout, Amelia Edwards, 1877 (online record here)

-A recent project to catalogue all of the EES artwork, initiated by John Wyatt and Lee Young in 2012, has now completed the full online provision of the collection thanks to the work of Urska Furlan an intern provided by the Erasmus scheme from Ljubljana in Slovenia during summer 2016.
+A recent project to catalogue all of the EES artwork, initiated by John Wyatt and Lee Young in 2012, has now completed the full online provision of the collection thanks to the work of Urska Furlan, an intern who joined us through the Erasmus scheme from Ljubljana in Slovenia during summer 2016.
 Thanks to this project, it is now possible to shed some light on a few lesser known artists in the archives.

 The largest amount of drawings from the artwork collection was made by an A. Carthew whose name appears on 115 drawings and watercolours, mostly of scarabs and faience beads from Deir el-Bahari.
 Who A. Carthew was, remains a slight mystery as her full name is not provided anywhere in the EES artwork sub-archive.
 She could be Miss Alice Grace Elizabeth Carthew who might have seen and drawn the finds directly in the British Museum and have never actually gone to Egypt.
 But the scarabs from Deir el-Bahari that are in the British Museum today, could not be directly matched with the drawings from the archive during a recent research trip, so questions about A. Carthew remain unanswered for the moment.